Applied behavior analysis: Functional behavior assessment

 According to behavior analysts, all behavior serves at least one of four primary functions: sensory (automatic), access to tangible items or activities, escape or avoidance, and attention.
 A functional behavior assessment (FBA) is the systematic process of identifying the environmental variables and reinforcement contingencies that maintain a target behavior.
 This process often includes data collection, direct observation, and analysis of contextual factors.
 FBAs that rely primarily on direct observation and measurement of behavior, rather than indirect methods such as interviews or rating scales, are also known as descriptive behavior assessments.

 Functional analysis

 Functional analysis is a process of experimentally controlling the environment in order to determine the function of a target behavior.

 Thinning a reinforcement schedule

 Thinning is often confused with fading.
 Fading refers to a prompt being removed, where thinning refers to an increase in the time or number of responses required between reinforcements.
 Periodic thinning that produces a 30% decrease in reinforcement has been suggested as an efficient way to thin.
-Schedule thinning is often an important and neglected issue in contingency management and token economy systems, especially when these are developed by unqualified practitioners (see professional practice of behavior analysis).
+Schedule thinning is often an important and neglected issue in contingency management and token economy systems, especially when these are developed by unqualified practitioners (professional practice of behavior analysis).